Daciron7/Fun-Stuff-app/README.md

 ## About App

-This app is a basic build app that uses info from the online game World of Warships.
-Most of the info deals with some of the warships that are featured in the game.
+This is Fun Stuff app, which includes some fun things including some ship info from World of Warships, different esports teams from League of Legends, and a fun GraphicQL plugin.